Glasgow has been the birthplace of many of Scotland’s high achievers in a variety of fields. Here is a selection of some you may or may not know.

 James Beaumont Neilson

-An inventor and engineer who increased the fuel efficiency of a blast furnace by feeding it hot air instead of cold.
+An inventor and engineer who is credited with increasing the fuel efficiency of a blast furnace by feeding it hot air instead of cold.

 Sir William Ramsey